 To track the Konza burn history by year.
-Check burns planned for 2019.
+Check burn plan for 2020.

 All units designated as spring burns are burned between 1 March and 5 May (April 1±31 d).
 Spring watershed-burning season continues until 5 May or until all scheduled watersheds have been burned.
 If weather conditions during this period preclude burning all scheduled units, the KPBS Director will make a decision whether certain scheduled units will a) remain unburned, or b) be burned later than 5 May.
 All units scheduled for fall burn are burned between 26 October and 5 December (November 15+-20 d).
 Units scheduled for winter burn are burned between 21 January and 1 March (February 10+-20 d), and summer unit burns are burned between 26 June and 5 August (July 15+-20d).